LifeSteps for PrEP for Youth (LSPY)

-Positive STEPS was successful in improving ART adherence relative to a standard of care comparison group in a pilot RCT among HIV-infected youth, aged 16 to 24 in the U.S., and is currently being evaluated in an NIH-funded, two-city efficacy trial.
-Additionally, the current study team adapted Life-Steps for PrEP use in adults, and found that a 4-session, nurse-delivered cognitive behavioral therapy (CBT)-based counseling intervention for at risk MSM aged 18 or older resulted in excellent adherence to PrEP and higher drug levels in the intervention condition as compared to a time- and attention-match control condition.
+Positive STEPS was successful in improving ART adherence relative to a standard of care comparison group in a pilot RCT among youth living with HIV, aged 16 to 24 in the U.S., and is currently being evaluated in an NIH-funded, two-city efficacy trial.
+Additionally, the current study team adapted LifeSteps for PrEP use in adults, and found that a 4-session, nurse-delivered cognitive behavioral therapy (CBT)-based counseling intervention for at risk MSM aged 18 or older resulted in excellent adherence to PrEP and higher drug levels in the intervention condition as compared to a time- and attention-match control condition.

-Phase 1 is anticipated to begin in September 2017, and enrollment of the pilot RCT is anticipated to begin in December 2017.
-Based on findings from the initial LSPY protocol, it will be incorporated into P3+.
+Phase 1 has been completed, and enrollment of the pilot RCT is anticipated to begin in early summer 2019.
 Our long-term goal is to develop scalable protocols to optimize at risk YMSM’s PrEP uptake and adherence in order to decrease HIV incidence.
-The adaptation for Life-Steps for PrEP for YSMS will be informed, developed, and refined through formative research that involves YMSM at all levels.
+The adaptation for LifeSteps for PrEP for YMSM will be informed, developed, and refined through formative research that involves YMSM at all levels.

 The pilot RCT will last for 6 months.

 Phase I: Up to 20 in-depth interviews, and up to 10 key informants interviews

 Phase II: Up to 50 YMSM across three iTech sites

 - At risk for HIV acquisition defined by specific criteria